amclaurin/ansible-workstation/README.md

 Once you have downloaded these scripts, all you have to do is install ansible, run the setup-workstation scripts, make some quick config changes and you will have a professional Linux desktop very suited for Cloud development

-This is really a hobby project for me, in part to learn ansible, so please feel free to branch, mdify or send comments
+This is really a hobby project for me, in part to learn ansible, so please feel free to branch, modify or send comments